-Perhaps the most famous Monitor Lizard is the biggest today – Indonesia’s Komodo Dragon, which can grow up to 3m long, though Australia was once home to a giant (Varanus priscus) twice this size!
+Perhaps the most famous monitor lizard is Indonesia’s Komodo Dragon, which can grow up to 3m long.
+Australia was once home to a giant (Varanus priscus) twice this size!

 Monitors are commonly dark-coloured or white and orange-yellow in the desert.
 Most have camouflage bands, speckles or spots relating to their environments, though these differ between species and age groups.
 They can live up to 40 years in the wild.

 Goannas mostly live on the ground and dig holes for nests or burrows to protect eggs from predators and provide a constant temperature for embryo development.
 The Heath Monitor (also known as Rosenberg’s Monitor) and Lace Monitor will dig holes into the side of termite mounds to lay their eggs.

 This is clever as the termites then rebuild the nest around the eggs, keeping them safe and at a constant temperature.
 Unlike Heath Monitors, mother Lace Monitors will return when the young hatch, to help dig them out.

 Several species, including the Perentie, hibernate during the coldest months (from about May to August).
 Ridge-tailed Monitors get their name from the raised and pointed scales on their tails, which they wedge into rock crevices, making it harder for predators to pull them out.

 Goannas are surprisingly good climbers.
 In fact, Lace Monitors are known as Tree Goannas and are thought to eat more bird eggs than other goanna species.